Traffic Lights

 Red Arrow

-A red arrow means that you must not turn in the direction of the arrow.
-Wait for a green signal or arrow to appear before you turn.
+When you see a red arrow, do not turn in the direction it is pointing.
+Wait for a green light or green arrow before you make a turn.

 Yellow Arrow